utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Philosophy
 ----------

-So... to get you into the right mind set for working with *Utopia*, please keep in mind the following philosophy when doing *anything* with Utopia.
+So... to get you into the right mind-set for working with *Utopia*, please keep in mind the following philosophy when doing *anything* with Utopia.
-This is basically a selection of short sentences you can live by (at least within the group).
+This basically is a selection of short sentences you can live by (at least within the group).
-Feel free to write them as an inspirational quote on an image and share them on your favourite social network. 😉
+Feel free to write them as an inspirational quote on an image and share them on your favorite social network. 😉

 * **Just try it out.**
 * **Learning by doing.**
 * **You cannot break anything.** Really!
 * **Ask questions and let others review your code!**

    * ... *especially* if you think that your code is ugly, bad or slow.
 This is normal in the beginning, so no worries!
 It can be easily changed if you harvest the knowledge of the group. 😃
    * No one will kill you.
 Or even judge you.